lightningdevkit/lightningdevkit.org/docs/index.md

 <div class="feature">
 <h3>Multi-Language Support</h3>

-We support native API's including C, Swift, Java & Python so you can build lightning applications in your preferred programming language.
+We support native API's including C, Swift & Java so you can build lightning applications in your preferred programming language.

 [Documentation →](./getting-started/)